prezly/theme-kit-js/README.md

-# Prezly Theme Kit
+# Prezly JavaScript Theme Kit

-This is a monorepo for Prezly Theme Kit packages.
+This is a monorepo for Prezly JavaScript Theme Kit packages.

 See individual package READMEs for more information: